COSIMA/regional-mom6/docs/angle_calculation.md

 **Issue:** Although horizontal grids supplied by users _do_ contain an `angle_dx` field, MOM6 by default ignores `angle_dx`  entirely and re-calculates the angles that correspond to each grid point.

-**Solution:** To be consistent with MOM6's treatment of grid angles, when we rotate our boundary conditions, we implemented MOM6 angle calculation in a file called "rotation.py", and included this in the the boundary regridding functions by default.
+**Solution:** To be consistent with MOM6's treatment of grid angles, when we rotate our boundary conditions, we implemented MOM6 angle calculation in a file called ``rotation.py`` and use the MOM6 method as the default for boundary regridding functions.

 ## Default Behavior
 regional-mom6 by default computes the the angle of curved horizontal grids (``hgrids``) using the same algorithm as MOM6 does.